 What Type Of Artist Is Andy Warhol?

-Andy Warhol is a Pop Artist; he is one of the Pop Art Movement’s major figures.
+Andy Warhol is a Pop Artist, one of the Pop Art Movement’s major figures.
 Andy Warhol’s artwork explored the relationship between what is known as the mass popular cultures of his day and art.
 He used many iconic American objects in his art and also painted many celebrities.

 You can read more by reading our blog What Type Of Artist Is Andy Warhol? by clicking here.